-The goal of the Locked Faith project is ending religious persecution in the Russian-controlled Ukrainian territories of Crimea, Donetsk, and Luhansk regions, as well as facilitating the return of cathedrals and houses of worship seized by Russian-controlled military formations to religious communities as their rightful owners.
+The goal of the Locked Faith project is ending religious persecution in the Russian-controlled Ukrainian territories of Crimea, Donetsk, Luhansk, Zaporizhzhia, and Kherson regions, as well as facilitating the return of cathedrals and houses of worship seized by Russian-controlled military formations to religious communities as their rightful owners.

-We are confident, that international influence on the Russian Federation and the officials responsible for organizing religious persecution in the Russian-controlled Ukrainian territories of Crimea and Donbas will draw attention to the importance of protecting human rights, in particular restoring freedom of expression, and religion or belief, as a part of the process of peace negotiations and peace-building initiatives.
+We are confident, that international influence on the Russian Federation and the officials responsible for organizing religious persecution in the Russian-controlled Ukrainian territories will draw attention to the importance of protecting human rights, in particular restoring freedom of expression, and religion or belief, as a part of the process of peace negotiations and peace-building initiatives.

 We are demanding the issue of ending religious persecution initiated by the Russian-controlled authorities to be put on the agenda of international meetings, reports, and negotiations on the peaceful settlement of the military conflict on the territory of Ukraine.